-This kale salad with strawberries is quick and delicious.
+This kale salad with strawberries is quick, seasonal and delicious.
 Add your favorite protein and make it a lunch or dinner!
 With strawberries, caramelized pepitas, dates and pecorino romano, you get the best combo of sweet and crunchy and a great source of iron!

 Kale will forever be one of my favorite bases for a salad.
 It’s super hearty, I love the texture and it pairs well with fruit and cheese.
 And everyone knows those are really the best part of a salad.
 This kale salad with strawberries, dates and pepitas is a great combo of sweet, salty, chewy and crunchy.
 Plus, the kale gives is some major staying power (three cups of kale, which is roughly what I use– has 6 grams of protein and 3 grams of fiber.)
 Pecorino romano, one of my favorite hard cheeses, gives it that salty goodness.
 I topped mine with grilled chicken since it was what I had in my fridge.
-But you could also top it with chickpeas, shrimp, salmon cakes or serve it as a side salad.
+But you could also top it with plain chickpeas, shrimp, salmon cakes or serve it without any added protein.

 Kale Salad with Strawberries, Caramelized Pepitas, Dates & Pecorino Romano